 The highest and most significant freshwater navigable lake globally is the first-rate spectacle anywhere.
 It is located in South America between Peru to the west and Bolivia to the east.
 Titicaca Lake is a unique vacation spot with an exceptional body of water, deep blue skies mimicking the wealthy blue shade of the waters below, fringed by using yellow grass reeds which can be used to assemble the traditional boats and homes floating upon it, graced by using locals all embellished in brightly-colored traditional attire.

 A narrow strait, Tiquina, separates the lake into two bodies of water.
 The smaller in the southeast is called Lake Huinaymarca in Bolivia and Lake Pequeño in Peru.

-More than 25 rivers and many glaciers empty into Lake Titicaca, but only one drains from it.
-Rami’s is the largest river that enters the north-western corner of the lake and one small river, the Desaguadero, drains the lake at its southern end.
+Over 25 rivers and many glaciers empty into Lake Titicaca, but only one drain from it.
+Rami’s is the largest river that enters the northwestern corner of the lake, and one small river, the Desaguadero, drains the lake at its southern end.

 Mesmerizing nature, history, culture, and traditions make Lake Titicaca a remarkable destination for thousands of tourists.

 In Andean notion, Titicaca Lake is the birthplace of the Sun.
 In pre-Inca instances one of the cultures that inhabited across the lake becomes the Chiripa tradition, leaving many archaeological sites of a ceremonial kind whereas to the north of the lake, the Pucará tradition became a tradition where other town lives, who domesticated llamas another south American camelids and, served as food for hundreds of years till our days.

 The Inca period began with a mythical legend.
 In line with many chroniclers, they believed that the first two Incas that ever existed came out from the Titicaca Lake, using a ship sent by his father and creator, the Sun (Inti).